 Day six – Yamaguchi to Fukuoka prefecture.

-Having set off for Tsushima in part one I was confronted with typhoon coming to Japan but decided to ride on then park up while it passed by as it was going to track off the coast.
+Having set off for Tsushima in part one I was confronted with typhoon coming to Japan but decided to continue.
 I spent yesterday inside from the rain and now was ready to ride on.

-As earlier this tour in bad conditions the FJR1300 affords a lot of protection from elements, that is the good part of riding a larger tour motorcycle.
-Besides that comfort the FJR1300 having eaten a few too many pies sits firm on wet roads and with crosswinds.
-11 degrees and rain is miserable conditions but I was not uncomfortable today while moving.
-I stopped often at highway parking areas to stretch as I tend to ride hunched up in the rain but also to drink hot coffee and check for leaks.
+The FJR1300 affords a lot of protection from elements, that is the good part of riding a larger tour motorcycle.
+11 degrees and rain is miserable conditions but I was not uncomfortable today.
+I stopped often at highway parking areas to stretch to drink hot coffee and check for leaks.

-By the time I reached Fukuoka I was riding in sun.
+By the time I reached Fukuoka I was dey.
 Glad I stayed on course

 I took a walk around Fukuoka.
-In Japan there is considerable upsell of Hokkaido and the north.
-You will see it mentioned everywhere that the scenery is best in Hokkaido (It’s ok but mostly flat farm land) The food is said to be the best there (just marketing since it is agriculture region) and Aomori is said to be the home of the most beautiful women in Japan, not sure origins on that.
-I think the south is by far the best of Japan.
-Kyushu has the best ramen, the best scenery, endless good motorcycle roads and Fukuoka IMO is easily the home of Japans most beautiful.
-I’d love to live here, nice weather still warm tonight while Tokyo is cold and Hokkaido is already snowing.
+In Japan there is considerable upsell of the North.
+The food is said to be the best from Hokkaido and Aomori is said to be the home of the most beautiful women in Japan.
+I think the south is by far the best ramen and scenery and home of Japans most beautiful.

 Day seven – Fukuoka to Nagasaki prefectures.